 Benzene is the classic example of an aromatic hydrocarbon.
 It has six carbon atoms arranged in a hexagonal ring, with alternating single & double bonds between them.
-The six?-electrons in the molecule are delocalized over all six carbon atoms, resulting in a structure that is more stable than expected based on simple bonding considerations.
-This delo-
+The six π -electrons in the molecule are delocalized over all six carbon atoms, resulting in a structure that is more stable than expected based on simple bonding considerations.
+This delocalization of electrons gives benzene its characteristic stability.